2026 Nordic Workshop on AI for Climate

 Topics

-The workshop will feature presentations about Earth observation, computer vision, soundscape analysis, natural language processing, geometric machine learning, optimization, natural language processing, and multimodal modeling for climate related applications.
+The workshop will feature presentations on topics such as Earth observation, computer vision, soundscape analysis, natural language processing, geometric machine learning, optimization, natural language processing, and multimodal modeling for climate related applications.
 Applications in green infrastructure, species distribution modeling, biodiversity monitoring.

 Workshop information